dvanmosselbeen/dvm-docs/OS/Security/nmap.md

 * `nmap -sV -sC -oA scans/initial-scan $IP` - Scan version number and common scripts and save scan output in the 3 diff formats.
 * `nmap -p- -A $IP` - Scan ALL ports (above 1024 too) and get OS info

+Use:

+- `-Pn` if the machine seems down but is up (Firewall blocking)

 You can also store scan results into a file, which is cool:

 ```commandline